rk2900/CoNLL2015/README.md

 The final result is output into ./output.json while its format is validated against the official validation method (validator.py).
 This output file is generated from the test data set whose label in unknown.

-## File Organization
-* ./src: source file
-* ./train: the train data and the model file
-* ./data: the train data set and the test data set. (including "conll15-st-03-04-15-dev" folder and "conll15-st-03-04-15-dev" folder, not uploaded onto Github)

-The entry of the whole project is in Main/main method.

 [^lin]: A PDTB-styled end-to-end discourse parser